zcanter/aframe-scatterplot/README.md

 ### Introduction

+A-Scatterplot is an embeddable HTML element that makes visualizations.
+You can add several on a page no worries.

 This tool allows users to create web-based VR-enabled data visualiztions by dragging and dropping JSON datasets into the browser window.
 It is both an end user visualzation tool and an example implementation of the [a-scatterplot](https://github.com/zcanter/aframe-scatterplot) AFrame VR component.

 It is important to note that if you intend to use the VR capabilities of this tool, you need to have a browser that implements the experimental WebVR JavaScript API.
 Check [here](https://webvr.info/) for information on how to get a WebVR enabled browser.